 of one another.

-Welcome to Raven Class – Miss McLeod and I hope you all had a wonderful summer and are looking forward to the first half term of the year.
+Welcome to Raven Class – Miss McLeod and I hope you all had a wonderful half term break and are looking forward to the next half term.

 May I remind you that it is vital that your child’s P.E. kit is in school every day as this allows your child to change in the event of them becoming wet and/or muddy during morning break or lunchtime play.
 Please ensure that your child has kit suitable for the weather, as some days may now be getting damp/cooler and we will be outside as often as we are able.
 In addition to shorts/skorts and a t-shirt, I would suggest that they bring a sweatshirt specifically for P.E., rather than wearing their school one – as it may get muddy and/or wet, and a pair of jogging bottoms.
 Please note that for your child’s safety, they need trainers to wear outside – the wearing of plimsolls is not allowed.
-Forest School will take place on a Thursday afternoon this half term.
+Forest School will take place again after Christmas.

 Spellings will be sent home on a Monday and tested the following Monday.
 Further information on spellings for year 5 (and the rest of the National Curriculum) can be found at: https://www.gov.uk/government/collections/national-curriculum In accordance with school policy, all members of the class will be learning spellings aimed specifically at Year 5, while revising spelling rules from previous years with which they are less confident in class.
 As you are aware, spellings are linked into handwriting and your child will be bringing home a sheet on which they need to practise their new spellings each week, in their best handwriting.
 Until your child has gained their ‘Year 5 pen licence’, pencil is preferred to pen – especially biros or felt tips as they often smudge or leak, which impacts on the appearance of your child’s writing.